Quantum van Est Isomorphism: van Est isomorphism on classical Hopf algebras

 As is given in the proof of \cite[Thm.
 15]{ConnMosc}, the Hochschild coboundary of the former coincides with the zero map, while the Connes boundary operator corresponds to the Lie algebra (Chevalley-Eilenberg) homology boundary.

-As for the latter complex, it follows from \cite[Lemma 45(a)]{Conn85} that the $n$th Hochschild cohomology class may be identified with the $G$-coinvariants $[C_n(G/K,M)]_G$ of $n$-dimensional de Rham currents, with coeffcients in $M$.
-Then on these spaces the Connes boundary map works, in view of \cite[Lemma 45(b)]{Conn85}, as the de Rham boundary for currents.
+As for the latter complex, dually to the previous proposition (see also \cite[Lemma 45(a)]{Conn85}) the Hochschild cohomology classes may be identified with the $G$-coinvariants $[C_\ast(G/K,M)]_G$ of de Rham currents, with coeffcients in $M$.
+It then follows from \cite[Lemma 45(b)]{Conn85} that on these Hochschild classes the Connes boundary map operates as de Rham boundary for currents.
 Once again, since $G/K$ is diffeomorphic to an Euclidean space,

 is a (continuously) projective resolution of $M$.
 As such, its coinvariants compute the group homology, \cite[Chpt.
 II]{Brown-book}.

 Finally, the desired isomorphism is induced by the van Est isomorphism on the dual picture, in view of \cite[Thm.
 2]{BlanWign83} and Corollary \ref{BlancWigner-Lie-alg-cyclic-version}. \end{proof}